vespaai/university/rag_workshop/README.md

 Vespa.ai is an AI application platform with an extensive history that started at Yahoo.
 It powers some of the world’s largest and most demanding solutions including Yahoo itself, Perplexity, BigData.com, and Vinted.
 This long-standing ( 25+ years) evolution has culminated in a robust system that supports large-scale search and recommendation applications.

+Please visit our [Blog](https://blog.vespa.ai/) to learn more about ML/AI and how to move it into production.

 # Workshop preparation
 Before we start our workshop it is required that you clone this [repository](https://github.com/vespaai/university/tree/main/rag_workshop)